MicrosoftDocs/learn-scaffolding/content-templates/intro-to/1-introduction.md

     Heading: use the H2 "What will we be doing?"

-    Example: "We’ll analyze the capabilities of Logic Apps and when to use them:
+    Example: "We’ll analyze the capabilities of Logic Apps to help you decide when to use them:
-                - Launch: survey the conditions you can set to launch your app (time, data availability, etc.).
+                * **Launch**: what conditions can you set to launch your app?
-                - Connect: survey the services to which you can connect.
-                - Branch: list the branching and looping features to add business logic.
-                - Evaluate: identify when Logic Apps are the right product for your tasks (performance, available connectors, etc.).
-                - Practice: apply the criteria to sample problems."
+                * **Connect**: which services can you connect to?
+                * **Branch**: what types of business logic can you add to your app?"

  -->
 ## What will we be doing?